Graham-Sellers/RKN_genomic_taxonomic_assignment/README.md

 Merge all the fastq files inside each barcode directory of the nanopore sequencing data.

 **2. *Nanofilt* QC and trimming**
-Quality control of sequencing data (mean quality of 12), trimming of leading and trailing ends.
+Quality control of sequencing data and read trimming.

 **3. *Kraken 2* taxonomic assignment**
 A small *Meloidogyne* specific database is used for classification of sequences.